sayan112/NoteFy/README.md

-# Note Zipper
+# NoteFy
 <table>
 <tr>
 <td>
-  Note Zipper provides you one safe place for all your notes.
+   NoteFy provides you with one safe place for all your notes.
 </td>
 </tr>
 </table>